conda-forge/conda-forge.github.io/src/user/announcements.rst

 :2019-09-30: Clang 9.0.0 and gfortran 7.3.0 as default compilers in OSX.

-   - If you maintain a feedstock which require a C/C++ compiler, no changes necessary.
+   - If you maintain a feedstock that requires a C/C++ compiler, no changes necessary.
 A rerender should be done next time the feedstock is updated to use the new compiler.
    - If you maintain a feedstock with a Fortran compiler, a PR to upgrade to gfortran 7.3.0 was already issued.
 If that PR was merged, there's nothing to do.
 If not, contact core if you